EliasL15/EliasL15/README.md

 # Hi there, I'm Elias Liassides! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a diverse skill set and a keen interest in creating innovative solutions.
+I'm a Computer Science student at the University of Manchester and a passionate developer with a diverse skill set and a keen interest in creating innovative solutions.
 Here's a bit about me:

 - 🌐 **Portfolio**: [eliasl15.github.io/portfolio](https://eliasl15.github.io/portfolio)
 - 💼 **LinkedIn**: [linkedin.com/in/elias-liassides](https://www.linkedin.com/in/elias-liassides)